VirtusLab/git-machete-intellij-plugin/README.md

 Git Machete IntelliJ Plugin is available under the `Git` tool window in the `Git Machete` tab.
 You can also use `Ctrl + Alt + Shift + M` shortcut to open it.

 ## Getting started with Git Machete

-The examples below show a few common situations where Git Machete finds an exceptional application.
+The examples below show a few common situations where Git Machete proves exceptionally useful.

-**If you are a Git Master or have used the Git Machete CLI version already, you may want to jump directly to the [feature list](FEATURE-LIST.md).**
+**If you are a Git Master or have used the [git-machete CLI](https://github.com/VirtusLab/git-machete#git-machete) already, you may want to jump directly to the [features](docs/FEATURES.md).**

 ### Scenario 1: Review

-Let's start our git machete story with a very common case of review.Suppose that you work on two branches: `sticky-header` and `fancy-footer`
+Let's start the story with a very common case of review.
-(you have split your work among these two branches as you know it is a good practice to keep PRs small and easily-reviewable).
+Suppose that you work on two branches: `sticky-header` and `fancy-footer` (you have split your work among these two branches to keep the PRs small and easily-reviewable).

-In the meantime, a coworker of yours requested a review of their PR - branch `common-scripts`...
+In the meantime, a teammate of yours requested a review of their PR &mdash; branch `common-scripts`...

 ![](docs/plugins.jetbrains.com/scenario-1-review.gif)

-Git Machete allows you to checkout remote branch with `Slide In`.
+Git Machete allows you to check out the remote branch with `Slide In`.
-Alternatively, you could checkout it from CLI or IntelliJ itself.
+Alternatively, you could check out it via git CLI or IntelliJ itself.
-Once the review is done you can simply (from the dropdown option and by double-click) checkout any other branch - `master` in our example.
+Once the review is complete, you can simply (from the dropdown option or by double-click) check out any other branch - `master` in our example.

-Assume that our review will not result in any other changes to branch `common-scripts`, hence there is no need to keep it.
+Once the branch `common-scripts` is no longer needed for review, there is no need to keep it.
 The branch can be slid out (`Slide Out`) - deleted from the branch layout.

 ### Scenario 2: Branch update

-The story continues...
-Your coworker has merged the `common-scripts` before you managed to merge your branches.
+The story continues... your teammate has merged the `common-scripts` before you managed to merge your branches.
 You are supposed to update `master` and your branches now.

 ![](docs/plugins.jetbrains.com/scenario-2-branch-update.gif)